SandraTomaszewska/SandraTomaszewska/README.md

 - 🌱 I’m currently learning **test technics, testing tools like TestLink, and writing test cases, scenarios, progress and test summary report, using Trello and Jira**

 ## About me
 My name is Sandra Tomaszewska.
-Recently I have started to interest of software testing.
+Recently I have started to interest in software testing.
 My goal is to develop testing knowlage and technical skills.
 On this site I would like to share my experience from personal studies and researches.

 <h3 align="left">Connect with me:</h3>
 <p align="left">